Jane Elliot: Daytime roles

 Elliot next appeared on daytime as Anjelica Deveraux on Days of Our Lives from 1987 to 1989.
 Although married to Harper Deveraux (played by Joseph Campanella), Anjelica has an affair with the much younger Justin Kiriakis (played by Wally Kurth), and becomes pregnant with his child.
 Complications ensue when Anjelica discovers that Harper is sterile, and has always known about it.
 Elliot played the part of Anjelica for two years, with the character being involved in many additional complications and intrigues.

 After leaving Days of Our Lives, she returned to General Hospital in 1989, and in 1991 was reunited with Kurth, who was cast as Tracy's son, Ned Ashton.
 Elliot left again in mid-1993, later becoming a producer on the 1995 ABC soap opera The City.
 From 1996 to 1997 she reprised the role of Tracy Quartermaine on The City after briefly appearing as Tracy again on General Hospital.
 In 2003, Elliot returned to General Hospital as a regular cast member.
 In 2014, she was nominated for another Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series, 33 years after her win and 21 years since her last nomination.
 Elliot announced her retirement in March 2017.

 In November 2019, it was announced that she would be returning to General Hospital in December 2019.

-She has made several short-term appearances since; the character of Tracy's appearances have primarily been written as holiday visits.
+She has made several short-term appearances since; the character of Tracy's appearances were generally written as holiday visits until Elliot’s full-time return in 2023.
+She now describes herself as a “failed retiree.”